Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Vitamin B12

-Vitamin B12 supports red blood cell production, neurological signalling, DNA synthesis, and energy metabolism.
+Vitamin B12 supports red blood cell production, neurological signaling, DNA synthesis, and energy metabolism.
 In midlife, the risk of deficiency rises due to declining gastric acid production, autoimmune conditions, long-standing gut inflammation, and malabsorption.

 Fatigue, memory disturbance, low mood, and peripheral tingling may all signal low B12 status.
 Lactose-free and reduced-animal-product diets narrow intake unless deliberately planned.
 Over time, even borderline insufficiency can impair neurological energy.